 Legislation, Administration and Collection

-Taxation in the Dominican Republic is governed by Law 11-92, commonly known as the Tax Code, and its regulations.
-Taxes are administered and collected by the Dominican Internal Revenue Agency, known by its Spanish acronym of DGII.
+Taxation in the Dominican Republic is governed by Law 11-92, commonly referred to as the Tax Code, and its corresponding regulations.
+The administration and collection of taxes are the responsibility of the Dominican Internal Revenue Agency (Dirección General de Impuestos Internos), known by its Spanish acronym, DGII.

 Territoriality

-Dominican tax law is primarily territorial.
-In principle, the Dominican Republic only collects taxes on income from Dominican sources.
-Thus, on the one hand, all income derived from work or business activities in the Dominican Republic is taxable, no matter if the person is Dominican, a resident or nonresident foreigner, a Dominican business entity or a foreign company with or without a branch office in the country.
-On the other hand, income derived from work done outside of the Dominican Republic is not taxable, even if received by Dominican nationals or companies, foreign individuals residing in the Dominican Republic or foreign companies with branches in the country.
+Dominican tax law is primarily territorial, meaning taxes are generally collected only on income derived from Dominican sources.
+Consequently, all income from work or business activities conducted within the Dominican Republic is taxable, regardless of whether the individual or entity is Dominican, a resident or nonresident foreigner, or a foreign company operating with or without a local branch.
+Conversely, income generated from work performed outside the Dominican Republic is not subject to local taxation, even if received by Dominican nationals, resident foreigners, or foreign companies with Dominican branches.

 Main Taxes